 Imidacloprid is an insecticide that was made to mimic nicotine.
 Nicotine is naturally found in many plants, including tobacco, and is toxic to insects.
 Imidacloprid is used to control sucking insects, termites, some soil insects, and fleas on pets.

 Permethrin is an insecticide in the pyrethroid family.
 Pyrethroids are synthetic chemicals that act like natural extracts from the chrysanthemum flower.
 Permethrin is used in a number of ways to control insects.
 Products containing permethrin may be used in public health mosquito control programs.
-They may be used on food and feed crops, on ornamental lawns, on livestock and pets, in structures and buildings, and on clothing.
+They may be used on food and feed crops, ornamental lawns, livestock and pets, in structures and buildings, and on clothing.
 Permethrin may also be used in places where food is handled, such as restaurants.

 Pyriproxyfen mimics a natural hormone in insects and disrupts their growth.
 It is a type of insect growth regulator that affects mostly young insects and eggs.
 Pyriproxyfen affects many types of insects, including fleas, cockroaches, ticks, ants, carpet beetles, and mosquitoes.